Jmcgee01125/QuickSuite/QuickConv/README.txt

 By opening QuickConv.bat, four variables become available:
-	opsfile - String pointing to the settings file that will be used at runtime (default: QuickConv_op.txt). mbr - Maximum bitrate (only used by the webm and mp4 outputs) (default: 20M). abr - Audio bitrate (default: 196K).
+	opsfile - String pointing to the settings file that will be used at runtime (default: QuickConv_op.txt). mbr - Maximum bitrate (only used by the webm and mp4 outputs) (default: 10M). crf - CRF to use instead of mbr, will override mbr (for webm and mp4 outputs) (default: 20). buf - CRF buffer size for webm (default: 4M). mrate - CRF maximum rate for webm (default: 10M). trate - CRF target rate for webm (default: 5M). abr - Audio bitrate (default: 192K).
 	filetype - Image source file type (default: png).

 :: -------------------------------------